Guide to Tenant Protections in Petaluma

 Landlords should review the Petaluma Ordinance here, the CA State Law here, and speak with an attorney or with a representative from Petaluma People Services to be sure you are complying with the new laws as there are more details, definitions, and caveats not included here for brevity.

 This list is a summary of all applicable laws.
 The current State of California rules took effect January 1, 2020.
-The Petaluma rules took effect October 13, 2022, and expire on July 1, 2023.
+The Petaluma rules took effect October 13, 2022, and amendments to the ordinance took effect on June 15, 2023.
 Subscribe here to be notified about changes to Petaluma laws related to tenant protections.

 TENANT PROTECTION DETAILS